-Sister Alice Gotti entered religious life from St. Columbus Cathedral in Youngstown, Oh.
-After her conversion to the Catholic faith in 1949, she developed a greater devotion to the Blessed Mother and Jesus, and her closer union with them influenced her decision to become a Sister.
+Sister Alice Gotti entered religious life from St. Columbus Cathedral in Youngstown, OH.
+After her conversion to the Catholic faith in 1949, she developed a great devotion to the Blessed Mother and Jesus.
+Her closer union to Mary and her Son, influenced Sister’s decision to enter Religious Life.

-Compassionate, dedicated, and determined, Sister Alice enjoys singing and music, arts and crafts, sewing, and the theater.
+Compassionate, dedicated and determined, Sister Alice enjoys singing, music, crafts, gardening and the theatre.

 CLICK HERE to make a gift in honor of Sister Alice's 65th Jubilee.